November 14, 2025

 • Any previous registration documents.

-• A signed affidavit explaining how you acquired the vehicle.
+• A signed sworn statement of ownership explaining how you acquired the vehicle.

 3. Run a VIN check.